 Are you interested in Thelema Beyond Crowley?
 Have you had some experience of the cults of ‘Crowleyanity’?
 Have you visited this website in the hope of finding an atlernative to egotism and madness?
 Then read on, before you begin your deep and prolonged enquiry.

-Initiation is about personal work done and the keeping of the diary Record.
+Initiation requires faithfully following out the practical methods of the Order and the keeping of a diary Record on a strict daily basis.
+It also requires that there is acceptance of receiving direction in the work from the Order Guide.
 We work by the correspondence method.
 A brief account of the history of this tradition is given on the page introducing our Probationership course: VITRIOL.

 There follows a list of provisos to address frequently asked questions.
 This is usually enough to dissuade those with a superficial interest in the mysteries, who suffer the delusion of ‘others’.
 The tyros are like a crowd at a theatrical event that is more interested in other persons in the audience than what is taking place on the stage.
-Both crowd and stage are fiction, a phantasmal theatre of ego projection.
+However, both the crowd and the stage are fiction, a phantasmal theatre of ego projection.

 We have no involvement with Lodges, after the manner of Freemasons.
 We eschew social clubs, public events and Internet discussion forums.
 There is no ‘virtual’ Order or membership.
 We do not use the term ‘self-initiation’, which is an oxymoron.
 Although initiation is about personal work done, Thelema is not in any way personal, and cannot be personalised.
 While personalities are inevitable, they tend to be obstructive to the Great Work.